 For now, four base zoning districts are being proposed – two under the Corridor Residential land use designation, one under the Corridor Mixed Use designation, and one under the Station Mixed Use designation.

-To facilitate mixed-use development along major transportation corridors in the Corridor Growth Area.
-The CM1 District provides for a range of mid-rise residential uses as well as commercial and institutional uses in mixed-use developments containing residential that promote a compact, pedestrian-oriented form.
-The CM1 District encourages a variety of transportation options and buildings incorporating Transit-Oriented Development principles, including street-facing buildings with active frontages.
+To facilitate approximately two- to four-storey residential and mixed-use development along major transportation corridors in the Corridor Growth Area.
+The CM1 District provides for a range of residential and mixed-use developments containing residential, commercial and institutional uses in mid-rise buildings that promote a compact, pedestrian-oriented form.
+The CM1 District encourages a variety of transportation options and buildings incorporating Transit-Oriented Development principles, including street-facing buildings with active frontages and ground-oriented uses.

 During the development of Corridor Plans, including engagement with the community, area-specific modifications to the base zoning districts will be developed.
 These will most likely take the form of overlay districts, which will provide for the unique characteristics of each Corridor Plan Area (refer to map below).